StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-thehive-portal/control-case-comment-access-thehive-portal.md

 ## Grant external users access to a comment

+!!! warning "Case sharing required"
+    To grant access to a case comment, you must first [share the case](../case-thehive-portal/share-case-external-users.md).

 1. [Find the case](../search-for-cases/find-a-case.md) containing the comment.

 2. In the right pane, locate the comment in the comment thread.